A spatio-temporal multi-scale model for Geyer saturation point process: application to forest fire occurrences: Inference

 \section{Inference}

-Geyer saturation model is introduced in (\ref{Eq.07}) involves two types of parameters: regular parameters and irregular parameters.
-Regular parameters like the trend parameter $\lambda$ and the interaction $\gamma$ can be estimated using the pseudo-likelihood method (Baddeley and Turner, 2000) or logistic likelihood method (Baddeley et al., 2014) rather than the maximum likelihood method (Ogata and Tanemura, 1981) because they are constructed by the conditional intensity and the conditional intensity is easily computable for more Gibbs models.
-Irregular parameters like the saturation threshold $s$ and the interaction distances $r$ and $q$, however, are difficult to estimate using the maximum likelihood method.
-These parameters can be estimated using by the profile pseudo-likelihood (Baddeley and Turner, 2000).
-However, these also can be predetermined by the user by using some summary statistics, such as the pair correlation or auto-correlation function, for the spatio-temporal point pattern (Iftimi et al., 2018).
-Baddeley and Turner (2006, sect.
-9) referred to the methods that are used for irregular parameter estimation.
+Geyer saturation point process model (\ref{Eq.07}) involves two types of parameters: regular parameters and irregular parameters.
+A parameter is called {\it regular} if the log likelihood is a linear function of that parameter, {\it irregular} otherwise.
+Regular parameters like trend $\lambda$ and interaction $\gamma$ can be estimated using the pseudo-likelihood method \citep{baddeley2000} or the logistic likelihood method \citep{baddeley2014} rather than the maximum likelihood method \citep{ogata1981}.
+Indeed, they are based on the conditional intensity (and hence are free from the normalization constant $c$) and easily computable for most Gibbs models.
+Here we consider these two methods to estimate regular parameters and we compare their performance in the next subsection.

+Irregular parameters, like saturation threshold $s$ and distances $r$ and $q$, are difficult to estimate using the maximum likelihood method because the likelihood function is not differentiable with respect to them.
+These parameters can be estimated using the profile pseudo-likelihood approach~\citep{baddeley2000} or predetermined by the user using some summary statistics, like the pair correlation and the auto-correlation functions~\citep{iftimi2018}, in order to determine the interaction ranges. ~\cite{baddeley2006} presented the methods that are used for irregular parameter estimation in the spatial framework.

+In this paper, we combine the advantages of the two previous methodologies.
+By computing some statistics summarizing the range of interactions in space and time, we consider a set of feasible irregular parameter values and we choose the combination of them providing the best Akaike's Information Criterion (AIC) for the fitted model.